 Do you ever find yourself running out of stream throughout the day?
 Or feel at an all time energy low by the time the day is done?
 Wouldn’t it be great to keep your energy levels even throughout the whole day?

-Keeping up your energy levels both in and out of work will help you achieve more each day.
-We all find that our energy levels rise and dip throughout the day, depending on the tasks we’re doing, what time it is and what we have eaten or drunk.
-By recognising patterns in your own energy levels, you can tackle the dips more effectively, get more done and go home feeling that you have handled your day’s challenges well.
+Energy levels rise and dip depending on the tasks we’re doing, what time it is, how we’re feeling and what we’ve had to eat or drink.
+By recognising patterns in your own energy levels, you can tackle the dips more effectively.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
 For more details on how we produce our content and its sources, visit the about our health information page.